cyralinc/terraform-provider-cyral/cyral/core/README.md

 # Cyral Provider Core

-The `core` package was created in order to put together all the code that is responsible for managing the Provider itself and how to provide reusable functions and abstractions that can be reused by the resources and data sources.
+The `core` package was created in order to put together all the code that is responsible for managing the Provider itself and to provide reusable functions and abstractions for resources and data sources.

 ## How to use to create new resources and data sources

 There are some main types that must be used to create a new resources and data sources:
-`SchemaRegister`, `ResourceData`, `ResponseData` and `ResourceOperationConfig`.
+`SchemaDescriptor`, `PackageSchema`, `ResourceData`, `ResponseData` and `ResourceOperationConfig`.
 See the examples below how to create your own implementation.
 See the source code for a more in-depth documentation.

 ### model.go

 ```
 // model.go
+package new_feature

-type NewResource struct {
+type NewFeature struct {
 	Name               string                 `json:"name,omitempty"`
 	Description        string                 `json:"description,omitempty"`
 }

-func (r *NewResource) WriteToSchema(d *schema.ResourceData) error {
+func (r *NewFeature) WriteToSchema(d *schema.ResourceData) error {
 	if err := d.Set("description", r.Description); err != nil {
 		return fmt.Errorf("error setting 'description' field: %w", err)
 	}